TanmoySG/wunderDB/README.md

 This should start a wunderDb instance.
 For ease of used move the binaries to your bin directory.

 wunderDb has a few configurations that are required to run the instance - port (default to 8086), persitant file storage (default to ~/wdb/wfs).
-To use them see [here]()
+To pass the configurations use environment variables - read [this]() for more.

 ### wdbctl

 For ease of use, we've also developed a command-line tool for wunderDb - `wdbctl`.
 To use it, use homebrew

 ```shell
 brew tap TanmoySG/TanmoySG
 brew install wdbctl